 Short stories and linked short stories are not eligible.
-The winning book must be a classic novel, over 50,000 words in length.
-Non-fictional references and elements are acceptable only if included in moderation.
+The winning book must be a classic novel, of at least 50,000 words.
+Non-fictional references and passages are acceptable only if in moderation.

 The recipient of the Willie Morris Award receives $10,000.00, and an expense paid trip to New York City.
-(The winner must come to NY to receive the award, attend a luncheon with the contest judges and a reception in his/her honor.)
+The author must come to NY to receive the award, attend a luncheon with the contest judges and a reception in his/her honor.
 At the reception copies of the book are given to those attending, and the author is available to sign them.
 On that same evening, the author makes a few remarks about the book.
 Last year, more than 100 invited guests attended the reception; and nearly 100 books were given away.
-We reserve large and attractive rooms for the receptions—in past years, the ballroom of the Cosmopolitan Club, an equivalent space at the Knickerbocker Club.
+The reception is held in a large and attractive room—in past years, the ballroom of the Cosmopolitan Club, an equivalent space at the Knickerbocker Club.
 Since 2011, the reception has been held at New York Yacht Club, considered one of the most beautiful venues in the city.

 Previous Awards are listed below: